michaelboyles/website/content/post/structural-design-patterns.md

 author = "Michael Boyles"
 title = "Design Patterns Reviewed - Part 2: Structural"
 date = "2020-10-25"
-tags = ["design"]
+description = "A review of the structural design patterns used in software development" tags = ["design"]
 +++